Aer Lingus Flight 164

-Hijacking
+Hijacking and standoff

-While on approach to Heathrow, about five minutes before the flight was due to land, a 55-year-old Australian named Laurence James Downey went into the toilet and doused himself in petrol.
-He then went to the cockpit and demanded that the plane continue on to Le Touquet – Côte d'Opale Airport in France, and refuel there for a flight to Tehran, Iran.
+While on approach to Heathrow, about five minutes before the flight was due to land in England, a 55-year-old Australian man named Laurence James Downey went into the aircraft lavatory and doused himself in petrol, a highly flammable liquid.
+He then went to the cockpit and demanded that the plane continue on to Le Touquet – Côte d'Opale Airport in France and refuel there for a flight to Tehran, Iran.
 Upon landing at Le Touquet, Downey further demanded the publication in the Irish press of a nine-page statement which he had the captain throw from the cockpit window.

-Standoff

-After an eight-hour standoff (during which time Downey released 11 of his 112 hostages), French special forces stormed the plane and apprehended Downey.
-No shots were fired and nobody was injured.
+After an eight-hour standoff (during which time Downey released 11 of his 108 hostages), French special forces stormed the plane and apprehended Downey.
+No shots were fired during the ordeal and nobody was injured.

+Aftermath

 It was later found out that Downey was being sought by police in Perth, Australia, in connection with a $70,000 land fraud incident, and was also wanted in Shannon, Ireland, for alleged assault.
 He was sentenced in February 1983, in Saint-Omer, France, to five years' imprisonment for air piracy.
+Downey was released after only 18 months in prison.
+He then returned to Australia.

 Hijacker

 In his statement, Downey claimed to have been a Trappist monk in residence at Tre Fontane Abbey in the 1950s (this was later confirmed by monastery officials), before he was expelled from the order for punching a superior in the face.
-He then took a job as a tour guide in central Portugal, at a shrine devoted to Our Lady of Fátima (who had, many decades previous, appeared before three children and shared with them what was to become known as the three secrets of Fatima).
+He then took a job as a tour guide in central Portugal, at a shrine devoted to Our Lady of Fátima, the reported origin of the Three Secrets of Fátima.
 At the time of the hijacking, the third secret was known only to the Pope and other senior figures in the Catholic Church; Downey's statement called on the Vatican to release this secret to the public.

+Media and popular culture

+A documentary detailing the incident, Holy Hijacker - Seeking the Third Secret of Fatima, was released in 1999.

+The hijacking was later the subject of a comedic play titled A Holy Show.